 Repair technicians, contractors, delivery companies, landscapers, and maintenance providers all depend on vehicles, fuel, and powered equipment to do their work, so when those operating costs rise, their service prices usually follow.

-11 Surprising Items that Were Worth More than Gold during the Great Depression
+11 Surprising Items that Were Worth More than Gold During the Great Depression

 The same pressure can reach insurance as well, because when vehicles, homes, and equipment become more expensive to repair or replace, insurance companies often adjust premiums to match those higher costs.
 Over time, these increases stack on top of rising groceries, utilities, and household goods, which is why everyday life can start feeling more expensive from every direction.